Kappa is a Greek letter

 - In "Pia Lamp," a side story of the Emyulamp manga, Piari, a young witch-in-training, hears that in order to pass an upcoming test, all familiars have to speak human-language.
 So she takes her cat to drink from a spring that will grant him human speech, only to find it guarded by a kappa, who looks mostly like a bishounen with spotted skin who attacks people using the plate on his head.

-- Kappa occasionally appears in anime as a Monster of the Week.
+- Kappa occasionally appear in anime as a Monster of the Week.
 Examples can be found in Blue Seed and Tokyo Mew Mew.

 - Natsume's Book Of Friends and its sequels - anytime Natsume is near a body of water he's likely to find a kappa who's lost the water from its bowl.